- Frequently Asked Questions

 What security tokens are recommended for OpenKeychain?

-Are there other compatible security tokens besides the recommended ones?
+Are there other compatible tokens and more information?

 Why is OpenKeychain’s database not password protected?